buy-contest-form

 Proceedings may be commenced under the Competition Act by the Competition Bureau itself based on its own investigations or based on complaints from customers, competitors or other industry participants.

-PRIVATE ACTIONS & PRIVATE
+PRIVATE ACTIONS AND PRIVATE

 ACCESS APPLICATIONS

-COMPETITION BUREAU ADVOCACY
+COMPETITION BUREAU

-In this respect, the Bureau has the power under sections 125 and 126 of the Competition Act to make representations to federal or provincial boards, commissions or other tribunals.
+In this respect, the Competition Bureau has the power under sections 125 and 126 of the Competition Act to make representations to federal or provincial boards, commissions or other tribunals.
 This may include pro-competition related submissions to regulators, legislators and others involved in the formulation and enforcement of federal or provincial laws or regulations.

 The Competition Bureau’s main arguments in relation to its competition advocacy efforts have generally been threefold for regulators and policy makers: first, they should regulate only where necessary; second, they should impose the most minimal restrictions on competition to achieve their regulatory goals; and third, they should rely on market forces as much as possible to maintain competition.

-Over the years, the Bureau has often encouraged regulators, at the federal, provincial and local levels, to apply a “competition lens” to proposed regulation.
+Over the years, the Competition Bureau has often encouraged regulators, at the federal, provincial and local levels, to apply a “competition lens” to proposed regulation.

-The Bureau has advocated for increased competition in a wide range of Canadian sectors, including the ride-sharing/taxi, telecom, propane, pharmacy, dentistry, optometry, dental hygiene, real estate services and online health and banking services sectors, among many others.
+The Competition Bureau has advocated for increased competition in a wide range of Canadian sectors, including the ride-sharing/taxi, telecom, propane, pharmacy, dentistry, optometry, dental hygiene, real estate services and online health and banking services sectors, among many others.

 For companies, associations and other marketplace participants, the Bureau’s advocacy powers (and interest in encouraging competition in Canadian markets) can be a potentially helpful tool to reduce anti-competitive regulation and help alleviate marketplace and competitor issues (e.g., entrenched competitors or legislated restrictions on business models and services).

-COMPETITION BUREAU MARKET INQUIRIES
+COMPETITION BUREAU MARKET STUDIES

 On December 15, 2023, Bill C-56 (An Act to amend the Excise Tax Act and the Competition Act), which introduced new significant amendments to the Competition Act, largely came into force.
+As part of these 2023 amendments, formal market inquiry powers were given to the Competition Bureau under the newly added section 10.1 of the Competition Act.

-In general, section 10.1 gives the Competition Bureau the power to conduct inquiries into the state of competition in a market or industry if the Commissioner is of the opinion that it is in the public interest to do so.
+In general, section 10.1 gives the Competition Bureau the power to conduct inquiries into the state of competition in a market or industry if the Commissioner of Competition is of the opinion that it is in the public interest to do so.

 For more information about the December 2023 amendments, see: Significant Canadian Competition Act Amendments Come Into Force (Bill C-56).
 See also: Competition Bureau, Guide to the December 2023 amendments to the Competition Act.